se-edu/guides/tutorials/markbind-forked-sites.md

 Read the two sections below to find how to install MarkBind in your computer and use it to live-preview changes as you edit source files.
 </box>

+## Site-wide settings

+The [_markbind/tweaking the page structure_](https://markbind.org/userGuide/tweakingThePageStructure.html) and [_markbind/site.json_](https://markbind.org/userGuide/siteJsonFile.html) pages have information on how to update site-wide elements such as the top navigation bar.

 <!-- --------------------------------------------------------------------------------------------------- -->